-- Tips for Dealing with Hoarders: Courtesy of the POC, this two-pager has some great tips for dealing with the hoader in your life.
+- Tips for Dealing with Hoarders: Courtesy of the Professional Organizers in Canada, this two-pager has some great tips for dealing with the hoarder in your life.

 The Bottom Line

 As with any professional help, you’ll have to weigh the time, energy, and financial costs against maintaining your status quo.
-But if the status quo is too painful or awkward to sustain, contact a PO to determine how they could help you.
+But if the status quo is too painful to sustain, contact a Professional Organizer to determine how they could help you.

-I’m not trying to convince you that hiring one is the right decision.
-But if reading books and blogs or watching videos about getting organized isn’t cutting it, this could be a good choice for you or someone you love.
+Hiring one might not be the right decision.
+But if reading books and blogs or watching videos about getting organized isn’t cutting it, they might help a ton.